Direction Complete The Table Below

 Beyond the cardinal directions, several intermediate directions exist, representing points between the cardinal points.
 These are typically denoted using abbreviations:

 These intermediate directions are crucial for providing more precise location information.
-For example, saying something is "northeast of the town" gives a much clearer indication of its position compared to simply stating it is "near the town."
+Take this: saying something is "northeast of the town" gives a much clearer indication of its position compared to simply stating it is "near the town."

 Using Bearings for Precise Directional Indication